mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 - **Configure default gateway IP Address**: This value will be the same as **Default Gateway** captured in previous task, in this example will be 10.4.0.1
 - **Configure input interface(s)**: **eth1**
 - **Configure bridge interface**: Just press Enter
-- Then type **Y** and click **Enter**.
+- Then type **Y** to apply the changes and click **Enter**.

 Now the installation will run for 10-15minutes.

-***Note: Once the installation is complete, you will be able to access Azure Defender Console, check if you can open a cmd window, ping the IP Address  you enter in the step 'Configure management network interface'
+***Troubleshooting Note: Once the installation is complete, you will be able to access Azure Defender Console, check if you can open a cmd window, ping the IP Address  you enter in the step 'Configure management network interface'
 If the request timeout, you will need to reconfigure this step again, for that review the IPs one more time and use the command below to start over:***

 ```powershell